 Feeding Guidelines

 Feeding your pet is based on breed, age, body weight and activity level.
 Feed between 2-3% of ideal adult weight per day, split between two meals.
 For puppies, feed 5-6% of current body weight OR 2-3% of anticipated adult weight split into three meals per day.
 Once puppies are six months old, they can be fed twice per day.
 Rotate proteins for optimal nutrition.
 Additional omega-3's such as our salmon grind, sardines, and eggs are a great additions 2-3x per week.
 We recommend using a kitchen scale for accurate measuring.
 Place bowl on the scale, zero it, then add the food.
 Monitor pet‘s weight and adjust as needed.
 Smaller pets typically have faster metabolisms so keep that in mind.
-You might need to feed slightly more than what the chart shows.

 If your pet has food intolerances or just needs a full body reset, we suggest picking one of our single protein options.
 Once your pet is fully transitioned, feed the single protein exclusively for at least 30 days.
 No treats or other food unless they are single ingredient and the same protein as what you are feeding.
 Example: you are feeding Pork Single Protein, your pet’s treats should only contain pork muscle meat or organ meats, nothing else.
 Keep treats to a minimum.